 In July 2016, LNG Canada (our customer) announced that its joint venture participants – Shell, PetroChina, Mitsubishi Corporation and Kogas – have decided to delay a final investment decision on the LNG Canada project that was planned for the end of 2016.
 They have stated that the LN

 Looking for somewhere to use your spare change?
 Why not consider plugging a parking meter and helping a deserving community charity?
 Coastal GasLink is pleased to support the City of Dawson Creek with sponsorship of the initiative and with matching meter donations made by the communit

 Coastal GasLink is committed to working with communities along our proposed route.
 That means investing in initiatives that matter to you, like the much-anticipated Splash Park in Terrace.
 In addition to the Splash Park, Coastal GasLink has also contributed $30,000 to an important res

 Support for responsible development in northern B.C. remains strong.
 Kitselas First Nation and McLeod Lake Indian Band have signed project agreements with Coastal GasLink, demonstrating that Aboriginal communities do not have to choose between economics, culture, environment and a tra

 Our success relies on listening to views from local communities, incorporating their feedback where possible, taking care of the land, and being mindful of culturally and historically significant places.
-That’s why we’re responding to feedback from Wet’suwet’en leaders and conducting
+That’s why we responded to feedback from Wet’suwet’en leaders and conducted field

 Coastal GasLink now has all of the major provincial regulatory approvals required for the construction and operation of the proposed pipeline and related facilities.
 The 10 permits were received between May 2015 and April 2016.
 What are the permits for?
 The BC Oil and Gas Commission i